lhazlewood/scms/README.md

 - The `scms` block is the top-level 'wrapper' containing all relevant SCMS configuration.
 - The `excludes` property is a list of [Ant-style patterns](http://ant.apache.org/manual/dirtasks.html#patterns).
-Any file discovered matching one of these patterns will not be copied by scms to the output directory.
+Any file discovered matching one of these patterns will not be copied by SCMS to the output directory.
   The above example shows what most people want: to exclude any rendering templates.
-- The `patterns` block contains one or more Ant-style patterns, each with their own config block to be applied when scms encounters a file matching that pattern.
+- The `patterns` block contains one or more Ant-style patterns, each with their own config block to be applied when SCMS encounters a file matching that pattern.

-The above `**/*.md` Ant-style pattern example in the `patterns` block ensures that, whenever a Markdown file is encountered in the `mysite` directory or any of its children directories, scms will:
+The above `**/*.md` Ant-style pattern example in the `patterns` block ensures that, whenever a Markdown file is encountered in the `mysite` directory or any of its children directories, SCMS will:

 1. Read the Markdown file's contents
 2. Convert those contents from Markdown to HTML